MileHacker Logo

 Altai Krai Russia Travel Guide

 Barnaul sits strategically in the southeast of Western Siberia, serving as the administrative center of Altai Krai.
-Its location on the left bank of the magnificent Ob River, one of the longest rivers on the planet, is a characteristic geographical feature.
-The city itself takes up a relatively flat area, part of the West Siberian Plain, but this plain quickly transitions to the rolling foothills of the Altai Mountains to the south and east.
+Its location on the left bank of the impressive Ob River, one of the longest rivers in the world, is a defining geographical feature.
+The urban area itself occupies a relatively flat area, part of the West Siberian Plain, but this plain quickly transitions to the rolling foothills of the Altai From the mountain range to the south and east.
 This unique positioning makes Barnaul a natural gateway to the spectacular landscapes of the Altai region, an UNESCO World Heritage site known for its biodiversity and beautiful views.

 Geographical Features